 Manwar Khan Afridi (1900-1968)

 Manwar Khan Afridi specialised in bacteriology and serology, later becoming an internationally recognized expert in malariology.
 In 1936 he became assistant director of the Malaria Institute in India.

 Zahira Hafez Abdin (1917-2002)

-Zahira Hafez Abdin, an innovative and pioneering paediatrician and rheumatic heart specialist, was the first Egyptian woman to become a member and later a Fellow of the College.
+Zahira Hafez Abdin, an innovative and pioneering paediatrician and rheumatic heart specialist, was the first Egyptian woman to become a member and later a fellow of the RCP.

 Bomullage Diliphumara Dharmasena (1926-1991)